 6341.
-Problems, Trends, and Issues in Literacy Teaching and Learning (3).
+Trends and Issues in Literacy Pedagogy and Research (3).
 Study of selected problems, trends, and issues related to literacy teaching and learning.
 Topics will vary.
 May be repeated for credit as topic varies.

 6344.
 Trends and Issues in Content Area Literacy (3).
 An in-depth study of trends and issues in content area literacy instruction in elementary and secondary schools.
 Designed especially for in-service teachers.

 6347.
 Research Seminar in Literacy (3).
 In-depth analysis and synthesis of contemporary research in literacy development and instruction.

 6349.
 Adolescent Literature (3).
 Study of current literature for middle and secondary level students (grades 7-12); selection of material and strategies appropriate for adolescents.

 6350.
 Studies in Language Arts (3).
 Prerequisite: EDLL 3352 or 5350.
 In-depth studies of research and instructional practices pertaining to elementary language arts.
 May be repeated for credit.

 6351.
 Critical Studies in Literature (3).
 Prerequisite: EDLL 3350 or 5351.
 In-depth studies of research and instructional practices pertaining to children’s literature.
 May be repeated for credit.